International Conference on Sustainability Education (ICSE 2019)

 - Recommendation especially for creation of regional e-platform for exchange of experiences and good practices on Sustainability Education.

 Participants and format of the Conference

-The conference will bring together around 400 participants (International and nationally) representing the multi-disciplinary and diverse group of stakeholders including: policy makers, teachers and educators, curriculum development experts, representatives of school and education networks, youth, scientists and climate change experts, as well as individuals from the private sector and civil society.
+The conference will bring together around 400 participants (Internationally and nationally) representing the multi-disciplinary and diverse group of stakeholders including: policy makers, teachers and educators, curriculum development experts, representatives of school and education networks, youth, scientists and climate change experts, as well as individuals from the private sector and civil society.
 It is proposed to have invited speakers/presenters as well contributed papers and presentations in equal numbers.

-Presentations and discussions will be organised in form of Panel discussion, working group and in plenary sessions.
+Presentations and discussions will be organized in form of Panel discussion, working group and in plenary sessions.
 Partners and collaborators of the Conference will be requested put their exhibits and organize special thematic sessions to showcase their experiences during the conference.
 There will be parallel and poster sessions to accommodate presentation of diversity of experiences.